by Joe Casey

-Our guest on The Retirement Conversation podcast, Dr. Thelma Reese, notes that all of this change creates a dearth of role models for retirement, for both men and women.
+Our guest on The Retirement Wisdom Podcast, Dr. Thelma Reese, notes that all of this change creates a dearth of role models for retirement, for both men and women.
 We can no longer look to previous generations for the pathways.
 We have to create our own.

 I think it’s also important to keep an eye out for attributes and behaviors that you don’t want.
 While these can also come from people we know, they can also come from literature and movies.
 For me, there are some things about John Updike’s character Rabbit that I want to avoid (mainly constantly consuming Peanut M&M’s).
 I’d also like to avoid the “Get Off My Lawn” mindset portrayed so well by Bill Murray’s character in St. Vincent and Clint Eastwood’s in Gran Torino (although their transformation toward mentoring is great to emulate).

 But for me, becoming my own retirement role model takes me – ironically – back to my maternal grandparents.
 Their love of life and family, their sense of humor, and their ability to get the most out of the small pleasures of life will be my starting points.

 Listen here for a great Retirement Wisdom Podcast conversation with Thelma Reese.
 She shares her insights on a range of topics you’ll find of interest (and she has a great sense of humor).